 The Honors Undergraduate Thesis program is the oldest and most prestigious undergraduate research program at UCF.
-Through this program students research, write, defend and publish an original undergraduate Honors thesis.
+Through this program students are able to research, write, defend and publish an original undergraduate Honors thesis.
 The thesis is published through the university library and becomes available to researchers worldwide through electronic databases.